Ru Hollywood Stories: Episode

-On the runway, the category is "Death Becomes Her".
-Ariana Grande and Ginsberg are guest judges.
+On the main stage, RuPaul welcomes fellow judges Visage and Mathews, as well as guest judges Ginsberg and Ariana Grande.
+RuPaul shares the assignment and runway category, then the fashion show commences.
+After the contestants present their looks, the judges and contestants watch the sketches.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Team Merle Ginsberg is the winning team, and Katya wins the challenge.
 Team Michelle Visage and Team RuPaul are the losing teams.
 Jaidynn Diore Fierce, Kandy Ho and Miss Fame receive negative critiques, and Miss Fame is deemed safe.
-Jaidynn Diore Fierce and Kandy Ho place in the bottom and face off in a lip-sync to "Break Free" (2014) by Grande featuring Zedd.
+Jaidynn Diore Fierce and Kandy Ho place in the bottom and face off in a lip-sync contest to "Break Free" (2014) by Grande featuring Zedd.
 Jaidynn Diore Fierce wins the lip-sync and Kandy Ho is eliminated from the competition.